 This course is designed to build on student's understanding of psychopathology, including diagnosis and theories of etiology from a developmental perspective.
 This seminar covers most of the major psychiatric diagnoses currently in use.
-There will be an emphasis on increasing understanding of clinical issues and current research related to arrests in development and maladaptive behavior.
-Axis II Personality disorders will be emphasized.
+There will be an emphasis on increasing understanding of clinical issues and current research.
+Personality disorders will be emphasized.
 This is a Psy.D. core curriculum course.
-Prerequisites & Notes Offered every other spring.
-Credits: 3
+Prerequisites & Notes Offered: as needed